Continue as a Guest

-Recording, release, and promotion
+Background and recording

 Continue as a Guest was recorded during the COVID-19 pandemic, requiring band leader and album producer A. C. Newman to work virtually with his bandmates and rely on them recording in other studios and only occasionally recording in-person with fellow musicians.
 His process included listening to earlier albums by the band backwards and also interpolating unreleased tracks to make new songs out of them, resulting in a co-writing credit for former band member Dan Bejar.
-This is the first release by The New Pornographers to feature outside songwriters, with Newman collaborating with Sadie Dupuis via Twitter and also includes Philadelphia-based saxophonist Zach Djanikian, whom Newman was introduced to by some comedian friends.
+This is the first release by the New Pornographers to feature outside songwriters, with Newman collaborating with Sadie Dupuis via Twitter and also includes Philadelphia-based saxophonist Zach Djanikian, whom Newman was introduced to by some comedian friends.
 On this album, principal songwriter Newman sought to expand the band's sound, incorporating both the polished pop music that they are known for as well as more "angular" and "almost abrasive" elements to their style.
 The music explores the loneliness and isolation of the pandemic, as well as feelings of boredom and media overload.
+Continue as a Guest marks the band's debut for Merge Records.

+Promotion and singles

-This is the band's first recording for Merge Records and was preceded by the singles "Really Really Light" on January 10, "Angelcover" on February 16, and "Pontius Pilate's Home Movies" on March 7.
+In 2023, the album was preceded by the singles "Really Really Light" on January 9, "Angelcover" on February 16, and "Pontius Pilate's Home Movies" on March 7.
 The band also embarked on a concert tour, following shows they played in late 2022.
+Shortly after releasing the album, they announced an expanded 2023 tour spanning the U.S. and Canada, starting on April 19 in Asheville, North Carolina at the Salvage Station and ending on November 18 in Salt Lake City, Utah at The Commonwealth.
+The bands Wild Pink and Finom were scheduled to support.